SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ### Source:application.yml
 Next let's take a look at the application.yml file.
 As stated earlier, an application.properties file could be used instead.
-Open the application.yml file in the "cloud-streams-source" project.
+Open the application.yml file in the "cloud-stream-source" project.

 A few things to take note of:
 * The spring.cloud.stream.bindings.output maps to the Source.OUTPUT channel for our application; in this example we are sending to the "sensor/temperature/fahrenheit" topic.
-* Spring Cloud Streams will use the "local_solace" binder since it's the only one present; if multiple binders are present you can specify the binder on each binding.
+* Spring Cloud Stream will use the "local_solace" binder since it's the only one present; if multiple binders are present you can specify the binder on each binding.
 * Change your *host*, *msgVpn*, *clientUsername* & *clientPassword* to match your Solace Messaging Service.
 The host should be your "SMF URI".

 ``` yaml